 Now my workshops are no longer tied to London- and there are no room booking fees- I can finally do something I’ve wanted to do for a long time; run a free course for those who have less easy access to the industry.

 WHO IS IT FOR?

 If you are Black, South Asian, East Asian or mixed race, if you are someone who is living with a disability, if you are LGBTQIA+, if you are living on a low income or come from a working class or lower middle class background, this course might be for you.
 (If you don’t feel these descriptors apply to you or you can afford to pay, you can sign up for my full length courses here.)

 WHAT IS THE COURSE STRUCTURE?

 The Crash Course consists of four 90 min workshops.
 We cover sketch structure, game, escalation, punchlines, writing for TV and radio, writing to a brief, formatting and topical sketch writing- amongst other things!

 I can only take around 8 people per course because of the collaborative nature of the workshops- but I hope to run the Crash Course a couple of times a year – whenever I can, essentially- so do apply again if you miss out the first time.

-The Crash Course is currently closed for applications.
-The next course will run in November 2020.
-Applications will open in October 2020.
+** Applications for The Crash Course are currently closed.
+The next Crash Course will run in April 2021.
+Applications will open in March 2021.**